 The American Animal Dentist College was founded in 1988 by eight veterinarians who specialized in animal dentistry.
 They recognized the need for a formal training system for those hoping to become animal dentists.
 The first dental residency program for students was formed the following year.
 Today, there are twenty schools nationwide that teach budding animal dentists.

 Veterinarians who choose to enter the animal dentistry specialty must attend a full Master's program in Veterinary Medicine.
 However, after their studies for this degree are finished, they must enter into a residency program of dentistry.
 This means they will continue for another two years or so studying specifically on how to treat oral health issues in all sorts of animals.

 There are two separate categories in the dentistry programs: non-equine and equine.
 As the names suggest, equine dentistry is the specific study on how to care for equine oral health.
 Non-equine studies fall under the category of every other animal, including other livestock and exotic animals.
 All students who plan to get their degree in this specialty must go through an examination and certification by the American Veterinary Dental College (AVDA).
 Once these are passed, the student can then begin practicing veterinary dentistry.

 Most general practice veterinary clinics offer dentistry, luckily, as it is such an important aspect of your pet's health.
 However, there are clinics set up specifically for dentistry all over the country.
 When you go for a check-up, most vets will do a quick scan of the gums and teeth to see if there is anything to be concerned about.

-Why Should My Pet See An Animal Dentist?
+Why Should My Pet See A Veterinary Dentistry Specialist?